Perceptual error optimization for Monte Carlo rendering: Discrete optimization

-In contrast, our \horizontal formulation builds a search space given just a single input estimate $\EstimatedPixel_\PixelIndex$ per pixel $\PixelIndex$.
+In contrast, our \horizontal formulation builds a search space given just a single input estimate $\EstimatedPixel_\PixelIndex$ per pixel.
 We consciously restrict the space to permutations between nearby pixels, so as to leverage local pixel similarity and avoid repeated pixel evaluation during optimization.
-The disadvantage of this approach is that it requires re-rendering the image after optimization, with unpredictable results (due to mispredictions) that can lead to local degradation of image quality.
-Mispredictions can be reduced by exploiting knowledge about the rendering function $\EstimatedImage(\SampleSetImage)$, \eg through depth, normal, or texture buffers; we discuss this in the supplemental Section 4.
-Additionally, while methods like iterative minimization and dithering can be adapted to this search space (see \cref{sec:Aposteriori} for dithering), reformulating algorithms such as error diffusion is non-trivial.
+The disadvantage of this approach is that it requires re-rendering the image after optimization, with uncertain results (due to mispredictions) that can lead to local degradation of image quality.
+Mispredictions can be reduced by exploiting knowledge about the rendering function $\EstimatedImage(\SampleSetImage)$, \eg through depth, normal, or texture buffers; we explore this in supplemental \ifdefined\arXiv Section 2. \else \cref{sec:supp_our_demodulation}. \fi Additionally, while methods like iterative minimization (\cref{alg:HorizontalOptimization}) and dithering (\cref{sec:Aposteriori}) can be adapted to this search space, reformulating other halftoning algorithms such as error diffusion is non-trivial.

-A hybrid formulation is also conceivable, taking a single input estimate per pixel (like \horizontal methods) and considers a separate (\vertical) search space for each pixel constructed by borrowing estimates from neighboring pixels.
+A hybrid formulation is also conceivable, taking a single input estimate per pixel (like \horizontal methods) and considering a separate (\vertical) search space for each pixel constructed by borrowing estimates from neighboring pixels.
 Such an approach could benefit from advanced halftoning optimization methods, but could also suffer from mispredictions and require re-rendering.
 We leave the exploration of this approach to future work.

-It is worth noting that discretization is not the only route to practicality. \Cref{eq:MinimizationProblem} can be optimized on the continuous space $\SampleSetImageDomain$ if some cheap-to-evaluate proxy for the rendering function is available.
-Such an approximation may be analytical (based on assumptions or prior knowledge) or obtained by reconstructing a point-wise evaluation.
+Finally, it is worth noting that discretization is not the only route to practicality. \Cref{eq:MinimizationProblem} can be optimized on the continuous space $\SampleSetImageDomain$ if some cheap-to-evaluate proxy for the rendering function is available.
+Such a continuous approximation may be analytical (based on prior knowledge or assumptions) or obtained by reconstructing a point-wise evaluation.
 However, continuous-space optimization can be difficult in high dimensions (\eg number of light bounces) where non-linearities and non-convexity are exacerbated.

 \Paragraph{Optimization strategy}